chrislarson1/GU-ANLY-5800/README.md

 1. [Jacob Eisenstein.
 Natural Language Processing](https://github.com/jacobeisenstein/gt-nlp-class/blob/master/notes/eisenstein-nlp-notes.pdf)
 2. [Dan Jurafsky, James H. Martin.
 Speech and Language Processing (3rd ed. draft)](https://web.stanford.edu/~jurafsky/slp3)
 3. [Ian Goodfellow, Yoshua Bengio, & Aaron Courville.
 Deep Learning](https://www.deeplearningbook.org)

 ---

-### Communication
-Course content will be published to this [GitHub repository](https://github.com/chrislarson1/GU-ANLY-5800), while all deliverables will be submitted through [Canvas](https://georgetown.instructure.com/courses/213744).
-We also have a dedicated Discord server, which is the preferred forum for all course communications. **Please join our [Discord](https://discord.gg/AkuhxBnE) server at your earliest convenience.
-In order for the teaching staff to associate your GU, GH, and Discord profiles, please enter your information into this [table](https://docs.google.com/spreadsheets/d/1MmJepoJmrjDOULWWtgQBb1BS7SvfRn70_MfWoeUH2Qg/edit?usp=sharing) to gain access to course materials and communications.**

----